 It’s not just your homepage or product page that matter here – how is the mobile purchase experience for your customers from ads?
 Are mobile payment options offered?
 Picture this: your ideal customer is sat on their sofa, watching their favourite show, phone in hand, scrolling through Instagram in a TV ad break.
 They come across your ad and it interests them – they’ve clicked through to your site, and spotted a product they want.
 They’ve gotten all the way through to the checkout… but alas!
 You don’t offer Paypal, or Apple Pay, or Klarna, any of the other mobile wallet payment options they prefer to use.
 Instead of checking out and paying with a tap of their thumb, your new potential customer now has to go off upstairs and find their wallet, type in all their card numbers and fill in all their information.
 They might even have to go through multiple checkout pages filling in shipping and billing information – information they could have passed over to you simply by logging into a service like Paypal.
 Maybe they do all that – or maybe their show’s starting again, or they can’t be bothered, or they start to think twice about the purchase – “do I really need this?”
 And either they decide not to buy from you at all, or they drop out of the purchase journey leaving you to try and coax them back later with further ad spend.

 Adding payment and checkout options that make the journey faster and easier for customers skyrocket conversion rates.
-Millennials and Gen Z are heavy users of Klarna and other BNPL systems, making up 75% of the user base, and transactions via mobile wallets like Apple Pay and Google Pay are expected to double in the next 5 years – if you don’t offer these services, customers will go somewhere that does.
+Millennials and Gen Z are heavy users of Klarna and other BNPL systems, making up 75% of the user base, and transactions via mobile wallets like Apple Pay and Google Pay are expected to double in the next 5 years – if you don’t offer these services, this could be causing a high bounce rate for your eCommerce site.
 There’s always a competitor out there who can offer the same (or similar) product – and price isn’t always the main reason people will make a decision.
 It’s about convenience – payment options, delivery, and reviews all play into that purchase decision alongside price.

 When you’re busy with the day-to-day, it can be difficult to spot where your current strategy might be going wrong.
-If you need support uncovering areas for improvement, or building a roadmap for future UX projects, get in touch with us – with over 10 years of experience supporting eCommerce businesses with their UX strategies, our team can help you with everything from research and recommendations to a full eCommerce build project.
-Drop us a line at email@example.com or call +44(0)115 7940060.
+If you need support with how to fix a high eCommerce bounce rate, or building a wider roadmap for future UX projects, get in touch with us – with over 10 years of experience supporting eCommerce businesses with their UX strategies, our team can help you with everything from research and recommendations to a full eCommerce build project.
+Drop us a line at firstname.lastname@example.org or call +44(0)115 7940060.